 Students pursuing departmental honors must complete 6 hours of ECON 495 culminating with an original work of research and an oral presentation.
 Requirements for departmental honors are in addition to the coursework required for the major.
 Students must complete ECON 495 with a grade of B or higher to receive departmental honors.
 Economics majors who have completed 90 credits with an overall GPA of 3.50 and a GPA of 3.50 within the major are eligible to apply.
 Not all applicants who meet the minimum requirements are guaranteed acceptance.
-Applications will be available starting May 1st of each year.
-Applications are due by August 1st.
+Applications will be available starting April 1st of each year.
+Applications are due by June 1st.

 The Howard R. Bloch Memorial Scholarship(s) & Thomas Sowell Scholarships will be awarded to full-time undergraduate students majoring in Economics.
 In the recent past we have been able to give several awards between $1000 and $3000.
 Applicants will be selected on the basis of academic merit and financial need, and the process is open to international and domestic students.
-Applications can be obtained at the Office of Student Financial Aid - South Chesapeake Module.
-Applications are due in May, and decisions will be made over the summer.
-Check with the Financial Aid office for more information on scholarships.
+Applications can be obtained at the Office of Student Financial Aid - (Student Union 1, 4400 University Dr #1100, Fairfax, VA 22030)

 Each spring, the department selects one student with the strongest academic record in the graduating class to receive the Howard R. Bloch Memorial Award.